psrenergy/ncp-release-notes/docs/home.md

 * Extended the convergence report to include the partial executions of the rolling horizon scheme.
 * Extended the possibility to define multiple hydro unit generation forbidden zones per forebay level.
 * Extended the possibility to define penalties for target storage constraints.
+* Extended the maintenance scenario of hydro units to 05/15/30 minutes resolution.
 * Maximum number of target generation constraints extended to 50000.
 * Maximum number of DC links extended to 5000.
 * Hydro unit production modeling reformulated.